Introduction

 Conclusion

 Several factors can contribute to Grierson-Gopalan Syndrome.
 Whatever the cause, a few simple home remedies for burning feet can ease pain and suffering.
-However, it is necessary to identify and address the underlying reason.
-The secret to relieving burning feet daily is self-care.
+However, it is necessary to identify and address the underlying reasons.
+The secret to relieving a burning foot daily is self-care.

 FAQs